Geeksltd/Olive/docs/Api/Replication.md

 Typically, in microservices architecture, you will have services that need data from other services.
 Let's say we have a `publisher service` that owns some data which is needed by a `consumer service`.

+## Background: API Approach
 Of course, the publisher service can make its data available to the consumer service, via an API.
+But as you read below, this can be far from perfect.

-### Api approach: Performance and resiliency
+#### Performance and resiliency
 The consumer processes may frequently need access to the publisher's data.
 If they make an API call every time they need it, it can be very slow.
 But more importantly, what if the publisher service is unavailable?
 Well, the consumer service will also fail!
 This defeats the purpose of using microservices architecture in the first place.

 > To solve the performance problem, the consumer service can cache the data for a desired period of time.
 A support for this is built-in to the Olive `ApiClient` framework.
 To solve the resiliency problem, the `ApiClient` framework in Olive, allows reusing the earlier snapshots of the cached data, even when the cache lifetime is passed.

-### Api approach: Data recency
+#### Api approach: Data recency
 While the caching approach can somewhat solve the performance and resiliency problem, but it introduces another problem, which is data recency.
 In other words, a change in the publisher data will not be seen immediately by the consumer and so its cache will not be automatically updated.

 > You can, of course, make a two way system where every change in the publisher data would notify the consumer to refresh its cache.